Last Updated: December 16, 2020

-The CCPA requirements will be phased in with respect to the personal information of job applicants from California.
-If you are a job applicant from California certain rights listed herein may not apply to you.
+If you are a job applicant from California or an employee of BASF in California, certain rights listed herein may not apply to you.

-We collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, device or household (“Personal Information”).
+We collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, device or household sharing a device, service, or account (“Personal Information”).
 In particular, we have collected the following Categories of Personal Information from consumers in the twelve (12) months preceding the Last Update:

 |Table I -- Categories of Personal Information (w/examples)|

 A real name, alias, postal address, unique personal identifier, online identifier, IP address, email address, account name, Social Security number, driver’s license number, passport number, or other similar identifiers.

 Categories of Personal Information Listed in Cal.
 Civ.
 Code § 1798.80(e))

 A name, signature, Social Security number, physical characteristics or description, address, telephone number, passport number, driver’s license or state identification card number, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information.
 Some Personal Information included in this category may overlap with other categories.